-Winning the lottery is a once in a lifetime opportunity which comes only to a lucky few.
-The significant amount of money can provide financial support for life.
+Winning the lottery is a once-in-a-lifetime opportunity—such a significant amount of money can provide financial support for life.

-Yet, winning the lottery is not the end of the process.
-In a manner, it is only the start.
-After winning the lottery, there are two payout options:
+Yet winning the lottery is not the end of the process.
+There’s quite a bit to understand with this new financial responsibility.
+After winning the lottery, you can choose between two payout options:

-In contrast, receiving annuities ensures a consistent income for three decades.
-You will typically have approximately 60 days to make a decision between these options.
+Unlike a lump sum, receiving an annuity ensures a consistent income for up to three decades.
+You will typically have approximately 60 days to decide between these two options.

-Lump Sum or Annuity – What’s the Difference?
+Lump Sum or Annuity – Advantages and Disadvantages

-If your lottery winnings were in the tens of millions, you are losing millions to the tax authorities!
+In other words, if your lottery winnings are in the tens of millions, you could end up paying millions of dollars to the tax authorities!

-Those who choose a lump sum amount often fail to plan adequately and end up living in luxury for a brief time before finding themselves in the same financial situation as before their winnings.
+Those who choose a lump sum amount often fail to plan adequately.
+They live in extravagant luxury for a brief time before finding themselves in the same financial situation as before their winnings—or worse.

 What if the annuity is not enough?
 Is there an option to change?

-While this aspect is not known to many, it is perfectly legal to cash in lottery annuities.
-This is useful to help cover emergency expenses or make important purchases such as:
+It’s perfectly legal to cash in lottery annuities and many people choose this option for several reasons.
+You can use the funds to help cover emergency expenses or make important purchases such as:

 If you are considering selling lottery payments, here are a few points to keep in mind.